-- " If your licensing body does not issue a paper license for you to scan, you may upload electronic verification from the website of your licensing body. - " If your licensing body does not issue online verification, you may upload the proof of licensure you would provide an employer - " Any application that does not meet ALL of the licensure or certification criteria as well as the acceptable employment experience will be denied WITH NO REFUND OF THE APPLICATION FEE.
+- " To complete your application, you will need to provide some information.
+If applying with your license/certification the application asks for that issued your license/certification, the number, state that issued, date you were licensed or certified since and expiration date.
+Your license/certification must be active through the last date of test administration.
+Licenses or certifications on probationary status will not be considered eligible unless documentation has been provided that all terms of the probation have been met.
+For applicants who are applying with their degree that information will be area of concentration within the degree, the name of institution, year of graduation and institution website. - Any application that does not meet ALL of the licensure or certification criteria as well as the acceptable employment experience will be denied WITH NO REFUND OF THE APPLICATION FEE.
 Persons who wish to re-apply would have to submit a new application, pay a second, non-refundable fee, and meet the eligibility criteria in effect at the time of re-application.